Grand Isle, Louisiana: Coastal protections

-The Louisiana National Guard and local and state agencies reinforce the exposed Burrito Levee in preparation for hurricanes Marco and Laura in 2020.
+The Louisiana National Guard and local and state agencies reinforce the exposed Burrito Levee in preparation for hurricanes Laura and Marco in 2020.

 In 2010, the United States Army Corps of Engineers installed an artificial levee along the island's southern coast that cost $52,000,000 and measures 7.7 mi long, 13 ft tall, and 80 ft wide.
 The core of the levee consists of an 8+1/2x30 ft geotextile tube core that gives the levee its nickname of the "Burrito Levee".
 The tube is filled with 760000 cuyd of sand pumped from the gulf floor.
 In 2017, Jefferson Parish declared a state of emergency over the levee's disrepair and exposed core.
 The levee has been damaged by multiple storms, including Tropical Storm Cristobal and Hurricane Zeta in 2020 and Hurricane Ida in 2021.

 Demographics

-Grand Isle first appered as an unincorporated place in the 1950 U.S. census; and as a town in the 1960 U.S. census.
+Grand Isle first appeared as an unincorporated place in the 1950 U.S. census; and as a town in the 1960 U.S. census.